-Note: You can still use other video conferencing services when Meet is turned on.
+Note: Users can still use other video conferencing services when Meet is turned on.

 - Next to Service status, click the Down arrow .